GCSE Chemistry Bonding Revision Notes

 4 marksView mark scheme hint▾

-Discuss the role of delocalised electrons and how they affect conductivity and malleability.
+Discuss the role of delocalized electrons in conductivity and malleability.

-What is meant by the term 'bonding'?
+What is meant by 'bonding' in chemistry?
 [2 marks]

 2 marksView mark scheme hint▾